 Poor requirements are the number one cause of project failure.

-Not only the quality and the level of details of requirements matter.
-It is also important to consider the amount of time available to analyze the documentation.
+It’s also important to consider the amount of time available to analyze the documentation.
 You need to have a chance to review and discuss requirements with the team.

-3: Project Plan Review
+3: Review Project Plan With Team

 Once you have a first draft of the project management plan, review it with your team.